-With a history steeped in Melbourne Mafia, this bar brings a cosy, speakeasy-style space to Fitzroy North.
+With a history steeped in Melbourne Mafia, this wine bar brings a cosy, speakeasy-style space to Fitzroy North.

 Alphonse Gangitano must have left abruptly when he abandoned his underground casino in the early 90s.
 The Melburnian crime boss — now immortalised as a character in Underbelly — may have met a grisly demise, but he left behind some sweet real estate on an unassuming Fitzroy North side-street.
-Untouched for 20-odd years, it was only recently that a trio of hospitality entrepreneurs stumbled across the venue and went about returning it to its former glory.
+Untouched for 20-odd years, it was only in 2013 that a trio of hospitality entrepreneurs stumbled across the venue and went about returning it to its former glory.
 But this time without the gambling.

 The original venue was so well preserved that there wasn't a lot to do in terms of renovation, other than wipe off the dust and restock the wine racks.
 The interior — with its rich textural palate of blood red surfaces, antique wood finishes and brocade wall-features — is rather lush.
 Rather than coming across as intimidating, however, it manages to create an atmosphere of intimacy and homeliness.
-"What we didn't want was a very stiff and formal wine bar," says head chef Almay Jordaan.
+"What we didn't want was a very stiff and formal wine bar," says owner Almay Jordaan.
 "So we tried to create to a place that feels like your local watering hole.
 Something family friendly, but with a focus on wonderful wine and seasonal food."

-As the crowds bloom on a Friday night, things become even cosier.
+As the crowds bloom on a Friday night, things become even cosier at Neighbourhood Wine.
 Couples playing footsie over a glass of sherry happily coexist with a group of boisterous blokes who hog the enormous snooker table in one room; a table of Mum and Dad diners sit amongst the debris of half-empty wine bottles and plates of cured meats in the next (all indicators of a meal thoroughly enjoyed).
 The noise level's high, but so are spirits — and if you listen closely, you might just hear the clinking of cash and casino chips ... remnants of the gangster ghouls who once ran the neighbourhood.